 Also of interest is that Bowersville has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Bowersville who are college-educated is close to the national average for all communities of 21.84%: 18.28% of the adults in Bowersville have a bachelor's degree or advanced degree.
+The education level of Bowersville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.28% of adults 25 and older in Bowersville have a college degree.

 The per capita income in Bowersville in 2022 was $25,522, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $102,088 for a family of four.
 However, Bowersville contains both very wealthy and poor people as well.